 There are many reasons why a shiny app runs slower than expected.
 The most common reason is the Shiny app code has not been optimized.
 You can use the profvis package to help you understand how R spends its time.
 You also might want to make sure your server is large enough to host your apps.
-Shiny Server Pro has tools that will allow you to support a large number of apps and users.
+Both RStudio Connect and Shiny Server Pro have tools that will allow you to support a large number of apps and users.

 Here is a list of items to consider when checking your Shiny app performance.

 - Check your Shiny application code.
 Have you optimized your code for performance?
 Consider using profvis and the Shiny admin dashboard [pro].

 - Reduce start up times.
 How long does it take to initialize an application?
 Consider increasing the application timeout (app_idle_timeout) so apps stay loaded in memory.

 - [Pro] Adjust scaling and performance in Shiny Server Pro.
 How many connections are sharing the same R process?
 Use the admin dashboard to evaluate; then make adjustments in the utilization scheduler.

 - Increase your server size.
 Do you have enough memory and compute?
 Use the admin dashboard [pro] to evaluate latency; then increase your server size if necessary.

 - Reduce server contention.
 Are you sharing the server with other services (e.g., RStudio Workbench, RStudio Server Open Source, proxy servers, or web servers)?
 If possible dedicate a single server instance to Shiny Server.

 - Check your network speeds.
 Are you getting different performance results from home, office, or VPN?
 Check your network dashboards.

 - Check your data center performance.
 Have there been any issues with your NOC or cloud provider?
 Check your system dashboards.